 I feel healthy, but I’m worried that I have coronavirus but am asymptomatic.
 Is it still okay to donate?

-We really appreciate your concern!
-The first thing to note is that respiratory viruses are not known to be transmitted by blood transfusion, and there is no evidence to-date that this coronavirus (SARS-CoV-2) can be transfusion-transmitted.
+- We really appreciate your concern!
+The first thing to note is that respiratory viruses are not known to be transmitted by blood transfusion, and there is no evidence to-date that SARS-CoV-2 can be transfusion-transmitted.

 - If you ever do start to develop symptoms, we have a Post-Donation Callback Line that you can call after your donation, and we will immediately perform the appropriate follow-up.
 This goes for any illness.

-If you are not experiencing any symptoms of illness and have not had any known exposure, we would love for you to come donate!
-We and patients in our community hospitals that need blood transfusions appreciate your willingness to donate during this difficult time for all of us.
+- If you are not experiencing any symptoms of illness and have not had any known exposure, we would love for you to come donate!
+We and patients in our community hospitals that need blood transfusions appreciate your willingness to donate.